-Our school believes that good communication between parents/carers and staff is essential so that they can share their knowledge and expertise about their child.
+Our school believes that effective communication between parents/carers and staff is essential so that they can share their knowledge and expertise about their child.
 This is important in enabling children SEND to achieve their potential.
 Parents are always welcome to contact the school to discuss any concerns about their child with the class teacher, at a mutually agreed time.

 - A child's class teacher is the first point of contact.
-They monitor the progress of each child and liaise with key staff about interventions needed - Rush Common School have a Pupil Support and Welfare Lead, Nicola Drew, who is also the special educational needs co-ordinator (SENCo). - She can be contacted on: 01235 533583 (SENCo@rushcommonschool.org) - Our governor with responsibility for SEND is Chrissie Dreier. - Our Headteacher is Kristen Fawcett. - Deputy Headteacher is Leah Kendry.
+They monitor the progress of each child and liaise with key staff about interventions needed - Rush Common School have a Pupil Support and Welfare Lead, Nicola Drew, who is also the special educational needs co-ordinator (SENDCo). - She can be contacted on 01235 533583 (senco@rushcommon.school) - Our governor with responsibility for SEND is Rebekah Tennyson - Our Headteacher is Kristen Fawcett. - Deputy Headteacher is Leah Kendry.